 Yes.
 Enter each transaction separately in CUBill&Pay.
 You’ll need the routing and account numbers for each account you wish to use.

 Students can view their account balances 24/7 through MyCUInfo.
-Please note that the student account are in the student’s name, and ultimately the student is responsible to make sure the charges are paid in full.
+Please note that the student account is in the student’s name, and ultimately the student is responsible to make sure the charges are paid in full.

 Accounts with unpaid balances as of the due date for each semester are subject to late and finance charges and a financial hold.
 This will result in a student’s inability to register for a future term, withholding of a transcript and/or degree, and/or unenrollment from future term classes.
 See Payment Terms.

-We also have payment plans.
+See also have payment plans.